Resources

 • facts - System facts for the managed node

-• data - Hiera-resolved configuration data
+• data - Hiera-resolved configuration data, or custom data when the data property is set

 • Template helper functions

-Creating Scaffolds
+Creating scaffolds

 A scaffold source is a directory tree where every file is a template.
 The directory structure is mirrored directly into the target, so the source layout becomes the output layout.